| |

 Large Mixing Bowl

 A large mixing bowl is not only essential but more beneficial than having a full set of varying sizes.
-You can still mix small quantities in a large bowl.
+You can still mix smaller quantities of batter or dough, in a large bowl.

-Ideally you want one with a diameter bigger than your sieve and the sieve with it’s long handle will sit nicely on top.
-You don’t need to purchase expensive bowls, a plastic one will even do.
-These are particularly good when proving bread.
-(In the photo, top 2 bowls are medium and large sized).
+Ideally you want one with a diameter bigger than your sieve and the sieve with its long handle will sit nicely on top.
+You don’t need to purchase expensive bowls either.
+Whilst ceramic Mason Cash are gorgeous, a plastic/melamine one will do just as well.
+Plastic bowls are particularly good when proving bread, much lighter for lifting and not quite as saddening if you drop & break it.

 If you have a stand mixer, this bowl will be useful on and off the mixer, but I highly recommend purchasing a 2nd large bowl to have on hand.